Last Updated: April 30, 2015

 - Keep a fire extinguisher and smoke detector on every

-- Use extreme caution when smoking.
-Never smoke when alone or in
+- Never smoke when alone or in bed.

 - Always get up slowly after sitting or lying down.
 Take your